chris1111/Wireless-USB-Big-Sur-Adapter/index.md

 ### Drivers for Realtek 802.11n and 802.11ac USB Wi-Fi adapters

 ### Welcome to Wireless USB Big Sur Adapter
-### Support macOS Sequoia 15 - macOS Sonoma 14 - macOS Ventura 13 - macOS Monterey 12 - macOS Big Sur 11, macOS Catalina Only!
+### Support macOS Sequoia 15 - macOS Sonoma 14 - macOS Ventura 13 - macOS Monterey 12 - macOS Big Sur 11, macOS Catalina, macOS Mojave 10.14.6 Only!
 (DO NOT USE ON OTHER OS's)
 - If you use OpenCore Legacy Patcher, use this ➢ [Wireless-USB-OC-Big-Sur-Adapter](https://github.com/chris1111/Wireless-USB-OC-Big-Sur-Adapter)
 - There is no source for this project, All wifi companies have abandoned it as well as Realtek the main builder.
 ### macOS Sequoia 15!
 You have to ➤ [Disable-Gatekeeper](https://github.com/chris1111/Disable-Gatekeeper) Like this way.